joda01/imagec-doc/docs/starting/first_steps.md

 ## Starting the analysis

 With the back button on the top left the overview panel is displayed again.
-After all channels are added and all needed channel settings are done, the analysis can be started by pressing the {guilabel}`Run` button on the top.
+After all channels are added and all needed channel settings are done, the analysis can be started by pressing the {{icon_play}} button on the top.

 :::{figure} images/screenshot_running.png
 :class: small-image